How thoughtful layout planning unlocks value in Victorian and Edwardian home renovations across West London.

 Trend 4: dramatic SOFT

-This palette sees the use of black, greys and dark colors for the furnishings and rather lighter greys for the floor, and accessories.
+This palette sees the use of naturals, greys and soft colors for the furnishings and rather lighter timber for the floor, and accessories.
 It is a sort of industrial look in which the use of color greatly softens the edges and is more suitable for domestic environments.

 For the accessories, you can safely use tones such as eucalyptus, teal or olive green, freely ranging between warm and cold.